One from the Heart (album)

 One from the Heart is a soundtrack album of Tom Waits compositions for the Francis Ford Coppola film of the same name.
 It was recorded from October 1980 to September 1981.
 It was during this period that Waits met his wife Kathleen Brennan, an employee at the studio where it was recorded.
 While the film was released in February, the soundtrack album release was delayed until October 1982 due to a dispute between Columbia Records and Coppola's Zoetrope Studios.

 Crystal Gayle sings on the record, performing either solo or in duets with Waits.
-The soundtrack was nominated for an Academy Award for Original Music Score.
+The soundtrack was nominated for an Academy Award for Original Music Score at the 55th Academy Awards.

 The movie was re-released on DVD on January 27, 2004, and the DVD contains remixed and remastered Dolby Digital 5.1 Surround Sound of the soundtrack from Waits' original studio sessions, a documentary on the making of the soundtrack, as well as previously unreleased demo recordings and alternate takes.